A new graph-based two-sample test for multivariate and object data: The problem

 \section{The problem}

 Although \cite{henze1999multivariate} proved that the edge-count test on MST constructed on Euclidean distance is consistent against all alternatives, the test does not work under some common scenarios.
-As an illustration example, we consider the testing of two samples, both sample sizes are 1,000, from two distributions, $F_\bX = \cN(\mathbf{0}, I_{100})$ and $F_\bY =\cN(\bmu, \sigma^2 I_{100})$, respectively. \begin{itemize} \item Scenario 1: Only mean differs, $\|\bmu\|_2 = 1$, $\sigma=1$. \item Scenario 2: Both mean and variance differ, $\|\bmu\|_2=1$, $\sigma=1.1$. \end{itemize} In most simulation runs, the edge-count test on MST constructed on the Euclidean distance rejects the null hypothesis under scenario 1, but does not reject the null hypothesis under scenario 2.
+As an illustration example, we consider the testing of two samples, both sample sizes are 1,000, from two distributions, $F_\bX = \cN(\mathbf{0}, I_{d})$ and $F_\bY =\cN(\bmu, \sigma^2 I_{d})$, $d=100$, respectively, where $I_d$ is a $d\times d$ identity matrix.
+Here, $\cN(\bmu, \Sigma)$ denotes a multivariate normal distribution with mean $\bmu$ and covariance matrix $\Sigma$.
+We use the common notation $\|\cdot\|_2$ to denote $L_2$ norm. \begin{itemize} \item Scenario 1: Only mean differs, $\|\bmu\|_2 = 1$, $\sigma=1$. \item Scenario 2: Both mean and variance differ, $\|\bmu\|_2=1$, $\sigma=1.1$. \end{itemize} In most simulation runs, the edge-count test on MST constructed on the Euclidean distance rejects the null hypothesis under scenario 1, but does not reject the null hypothesis under scenario 2.
 Of course, the additional difference in variance in scenario 2 would not make the two distributions more similar.
 So what happened here?

 We study a typical simulation run under scenario 2.
 The MST constructed on the 2,000 points (observations) based on the Euclidean distance contains 979 between-sample edges, which is quite close to its null expectation (1,000).
 Thus, the edge-count test does not reject the null hypothesis.
 However, if we take a closer look, in the MST, there are 991 edges connecting points within sample $\bX$, but only 29 edges connecting points within sample $\bY$.
-The fact that almost all points from sample $\bY$ find points from sample $\bX$ closer contributes a lot to the between-sample edges, making the edge-count test having low power under this scenario.
+The fact that almost all points from sample $\bY$ find points from sample $\bX$ closer contributes a lot to the between-sample edges, making the edge-count test have low power under this scenario.
 Then why do points in sample $\bY$ find points in sample $\bX$ closer?
 In Figure 2, we show the boxplots of distances of points in each sample to the center of all points from both samples.
-We see that the two samples are well separately into two layers: Sample $\bX$ in the inner layer and sample $\bY$ in the outer layer.
+We see that the two samples are well separated into two layers: Sample $\bX$ in the inner layer and sample $\bY$ in the outer layer.